somnonetz/snet-asclepios-docker-compose/README.md

 # Dockerized XNAT for Polysomnography

 Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance for storing polysomnographies on [docker](https://www.docker.com/).
-Pre-configured for use with [copla-editor](https://github.com/somnonetz/copla-editor) and [snet-plugin](https://github.com/somnonetz/snet-plugin)
+Pre-installed with [copla-editor](https://github.com/somnonetz/copla-editor), [snet-plugin](https://github.com/somnonetz/snet-plugin) and [snet-pipelines](https://github.com/somnonetz/snet-pipelines)

 ## Introduction

 This is a fork of [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose/), see `README.original.md` for the original instructions.
-Bellow are set up instructions for using this with `copla-editor` and `snet-plugin`
+Bellow are set up instructions for using this with `copla-editor`, `snet-plugin`, `snet-pipelines`

 ## Usage

-If you just want to run xnat in docker with the latest stable versions of `copla-editor` and `snet-plugin`, set up is fairly straight forward
+If you just want to run xnat in docker with the latest stable versions of `copla-editor`, `snet-plugin` and `snet-pipelines`, set up is fairly straight forward

-### build and run containers
+### Build and run containers

 ```
 git clone https://github.com/somnonetz/xnat-docker-compose